Consensys/linea-attestation-registry/contracts/README.md

 ## Important Notes

-### Removal of issuers and schema ownership
+### Removal of Issuers and Schemas ownership

-Issuers may have schemas associated with them.
-When removing issuers, you will need to reassign schema ownership to the portal owner by separately calling the following methods :
+Issuers may have Schemas associated with them.
+When removing issuers, you will need to reassign schema ownership by calling the following methods :

-1. updateSchemaIssuerWithPortalOwner
+1. updateSchemaIssuer
-2. bulkUpdateSchemasIssuersWithPortalOwner"
+2. bulkUpdateSchemasIssuers